nextbreakpoint/infrastructure-as-code/README.md

 The infrastructure includes the following components:

 - [Logstash](https://www.elastic.co/products/logstash), [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for collecting and analysing logs

 - [Jenkins](https://jenkins-ci.org), [SonarQube](https://www.sonarqube.org) and [Artifactory](https://jfrog.com/artifactory/) for creating a delivery pipeline

 - [Consul](https://www.consul.io) for discovering machines or services

 - [Graphite](https://graphiteapp.org) and [Grafana](https://grafana.com) for collecting metrics and monitoring services

 - [Cassandra](http://cassandra.apache.org), [Kafka](https://kafka.apache.org), [Zookeeper](https://zookeeper.apache.org) for creating scalable event-driven services

 - [OpenVPN](https://openvpn.net) for creating a secure connection to private machines

 The infrastructure is based on Docker containers running on a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster which includes several EC2 machines.
-The machines are created within a private network and they are reachable via VPN connection, using OpenVPN, or via SSH, using a bastion machine.
-The machines can also be reached using an internet-facing load balancer or a proxy server running in a public subnet.
+Most of the machines are created within a private network and they are reachable via VPN connection, using OpenVPN, or via SSH, using a bastion machine.
+Some machines are created within a public network and they are reachable via ip address.
+The private machines can be reached using an internet-facing load balancer or a proxy server running in a public subnet.

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).